Bijman/srb2bld/README.md

 2. WARNING for macOS users!
 This script makes changes from rpath to absolute paths within some libraries installed from Homebrew, MacPorts or compiled (mostly should affects libraries compiled by user), that are associated with SRB2 binary, so installing or making App Bundles would be successful.
 In the future this could make unexpected results with apps or SRB2 builds, that depend on those libraries.

-3. If you want to compile some builds with DiscordRPC support (SRB2 Uncapped Plus, SRB2 NetPlus, SRB2 Kart, and SRB2 Kart VR), then type "HAVE_DISCORDRPC=1" (Linux/Windows) or "-DSRB2_CONFIG_HAVE_DISCORDRPC=ON" (macOS), when the script asks about optional compilation flags (using "srb2bld --install" command).
+3. If you want to compile some builds with DiscordRPC support (SRB2 Uncapped Plus, SRB2 NetPlus, SRB2 Kart, and SRB2 Kart VR), then type "HAVE_DISCORDRPC=1" (Linux/Windows) or "-DSRB2_CONFIG_HAVE_DISCORDRPC=ON" (macOS), when the script asks about optional compilation flags (using `srb2bld --install` command).

 4. If on Linux you get error with "/dev/fuse" or FUSE when running script, then load fuse module with `sudo modprobe fuse`.
 You can write "fuse" in configuration file, usually in file "/etc/modules" or "/etc/modules-load.d/fuse.conf" or "/etc/conf.d/modules/fuse.conf", to automatically load this module at boot.